wbthomason/packer.nvim/README.md

 (unless they are also part of a `packer` plugin specification), and (2) you will need to manually invoke `packer.luarocks.setup_paths` (or otherwise modify your `package.path`) to ensure that Neovim can find the installed packages.

+Finally, `packer` provides the function `packer.use_rocks`, which takes a string or table specifying one or more Luarocks packages as in the `rocks` key.
+You can use this to ensure that `packer` downloads and manages some rocks which you want to use, but which are not associated with any particular plugin.

 #### Custom installers